Monday, April 24, 2023

 this post contains spoilers

-We're halfway from finishing the season and I must admit, this is one of the most original shows I've ever been obsessed with.
+We're halfway through the season, and I must admit, this is one of the most original shows I've ever been obsessed with.
 We already know who plays who, so let's get down to the nitty-gritty.
-Last season, I firmly believed that the seer Lottie was The Antler Queen but so far--and with the return of Javi, I don't think so anymore.
-For one, Javi made an ambitious comment last episode: "She didn't want me to come back."
-Or something of the sort, right?With that, I'm thinking, she, as in her--the infamous shadow in the dark.
-The one who wears the antlers, thus, the true Antler Queen.
+Last season, I firmly believed that the seer Lottie was The Antler Queen, but with the return of Javi, I'm not so sure anymore.
+For one, Javi made an intriguing comment in the last episode: "She didn't want me to come back."
+I'm thinking "she" refers to the infamous shadow in the dark—the one who wears the antlers, thus, the true Antler Queen.

-Let's face it, Lottie hasn't embraced that role since last season and now she's seeing antler shadows, leaving her spooked out.
-Another interesting thing is how much mystery we're still in.
+Let's face it, Lottie hasn't embraced that role since last season, and now she's seeing antler shadows, leaving her spooked.
+Another interesting aspect is how much mystery we're still in.
 We don't know who else has really survived.
 We don't know why Van and Taissa aren't together anymore.
-And we don't know if the coach (who I suspect takes his own life) is up to--or if he's even alive.
-Don't even get me started on the mysterious girl running in the first episode that fell into a trap of pointy sticks.
-She's definitely not one of the mains but I think she's Mari, who seems visually annoyed by Misty, and who hasn't presented themselves in the future yet as being alive.
+And we don't know if the coach—who I suspect takes his own life—is still alive.
+Don't even get me started on the mysterious girl running in the first episode, who fell into a trap of pointy sticks.
+She's definitely not one of the main characters, but I think she's Mari, who seems visually annoyed by Misty and hasn't been shown alive in the future yet.

-Oh, and speaking of Misty.
-Girl.
-Seriously?
-The last episode was trending last night that Misty had killed Crystal (the songbird) but that wasn't what happened, at least from what I saw.
-Yeah, she may have threatened it when she admitted to poor Crystal that she was the one who destroyed their one way out, via communication.
+Oh, and speaking of Misty—girl, seriously?
+The last episode was trending last night with speculation that Misty had killed Crystal (the songbird), but that wasn't what happened, at least from what I saw.
+Yeah, Misty may have threatened it when she admitted to poor Crystal that she was the one who destroyed their one way out via communication.
 But the girl fell off the cliff as if she didn't remember there was a cliff behind her.
-I'm sort of bothered that they didn't keep her around but I suppose there are just too many characters to get through.
+I'm sort of bothered that they didn't keep her around, but I suppose there are just too many characters to explore.
 Not to mention, I don't believe the daughter Shauna has now is the same kid she had in the creepy forest.
-That was years ago and her daugter is in high school now and they've mentioned their lives in the forest was about twenty-five years ago.
+That was years ago, and her daughter is in high school now.
+They've mentioned that their lives in the forest were about twenty-five years ago.
 I just hope they didn't eat the baby like they did Jackie when nature decided to roast her up like a Christmas pig.
-The only thing that was missing was an apple.
+The only thing missing was an apple.

-We're five episodes away and I can't wait to get more scenes with adult Van, I LOVE her.
+We're five episodes away, and I can't wait to see more scenes with adult Van—I LOVE her!
 I also want some questions answered.
 Who lived in that cabin?
 Where was Javi?
 Why is the new Akilah keeping the mouse she found?
 Is Lottie lying about what happened to adult Travis?
 I think so.
-I mean come on, did ya'll see her face after telling the bogus story.
+I mean, come on—did y'all see her face after telling that bogus story?
 What did they bring back?
 The guy with no eyes?
 The man who lived in the cabin?
-Or.
-The true Antler Queen?
+Or the true Antler Queen?